How Long To Smoke Pork Butt Per Pound

 How Much Pork Per Person?

 When cooked, pork will lose about 30% of its weight.
-This is why you should always buy more pork than you think you’ll need.
+This is why you should always buy more pork than you need.

 What Is Pork Butt?

 Pork butt is a popular cut of meat.
 It comes from the upper portion of the shoulder of the pig.
-It is usually sold boneless and is great for making pulled pork sandwiches.
+It is usually sold boneless and is great for making pulled pork or carnitas.

 Some people call it Boston butt or pork shoulder.
-Either way, it’s delicious when you smoke it in a wood pellet smoker!
+Either way, smoking it in a wood pellet smoker is delicious!

-It’s pretty easy to keep the meat moist which is why so many people like it.
-This is because the fat content.
+It’s pretty easy to keep the meat moist, which is why so many people like it.
+This is because of the fat content.

 How To Smoke Pork Butt?

-First, you’ll want to trim and season the pork.
+First, trim and season the pork.
 We recommend using a dry rub with simple ingredients.

 Keeping it simple with kosher salt and black pepper is a good choice.
 Some people like to add brown sugar, yellow mustard, and other savory flavors.

-Then you will put it in the preheated pellet grill.
-Spritz the meat with a cup of apple juice or apple cider vinegar.
-You can use any liquid of your choice.
+Then, put the pork butt on the preheated pellet grill fat side down.
+Spritz the meat with a cup of apple juice or apple cider vinegar, or use any liquid of your choice.

-Once the meat reaches a safe temperature, remove it from the heat.
-Let the pork rest for about an hour.
+Once the meat reaches 145°F for a roast or 204°F for pulled pork, remove it from the heat and let it rest for about an hour.

 Should You Wrap Pork Butt?